 BEWARE: Many online marketplaces and auction sites will claim to have free registration but then charge transaction fees at the time of sale, which a seller may pass onto the buyer.

 Fees schedules should be clearly stated in the Terms & Conditions.

 Finally, buyers who are looking for replacement parts for damaged equipment should first check with their insurance agents.
 Your insurance company may have connections to reputable repairers that work to make repairs in the safest and most cost-effective manner possible.

 Build relationships that lead to opportunities

 Although it is impossible to eradicate risk, buyers can greatly reduce risk by knowing who they are purchasing from.
-Connecting to a reputable reseller is like starting any other quality relationship.
+Connecting to a reputable reseller is like starting a meaningful relationship.
 Buyers should invest the time to build trust, and when it feels like the right time, take a chance.
-Quality relationships where both the buyer and seller follow through on the terms of agreement open the door to future business opportunities.
+Meaningful relationships where both the buyer and seller follow through on the terms of agreement open the door to future business opportunities.